-Indeed, the Fenix 3 has lived up to expectations, just over 20 hours until the clock went off due to a lack of battery.
-When you turn it on, it still keeps the activity paused, giving you the option to save it or continue it where you left off.
-And this is with recording every second, if we increased the recording to "Smart" mode (UltraTrac) the duration would be even longer.
+Indeed, the Fenix 3 lived up to expectations.
+A little more than 20 hours until the watch turned off due to lack of battery.
+When turned on it continued to keep the paused activity, giving the option to save it or continue it where it had been turned off.
+And this is with recording every second, if we were to increase the recording to "Smart" mode (UltraTrac) the duration would be even longer.
 But frankly, there is no need, with 20 hours of uninterrupted battery life you have more than enough capacity for almost all competitions.

 In the Garmin Fenix 3 we have many options when it comes to lighting the screen.
 Setting up is easy, but the menu for doing so is somewhat hidden.
 You must go to Settings > System > Backlight.

 In addition to being able to set the brightness, you have two ways to configure it, so that the light turns on manually when you press the upper left button or turns on automatically when you press a button or receive an alert.